-[t]he \$65,000 that [Ktsanes] received in settlement of his suit essentially represented a substitute for what he would have received had his claim been approved.
-Under these circumstances, no part of that payment is excludable under any subdivision of IRC § 104(a).7
+The \$65,000 that [Ktsanes] received in settlement of his suit essentially represented a substitute for what he would have received had his claim been approved.
+Under these circumstances, no part of that payment is excludable under any subdivision of IRC \section=104(a).7

 This language, emphasized by its placement at the very end of the opinion, seems to contradict the court's previous language.
 It looks through the insurance claim to the facts that gave rise to the insurance claim.
 Moreover, it implicitly asks how the payment would have been taxed had the insurance claim been paid without dispute.
 The taxation of an undisputed payment would surely depend on the facts that gave rise to the insurance claim.

-In Ktsanes, the court seems bothered by I.R.C. § 104(a)(3).
+In Ktsanes, the court seems bothered by section 104(a)(3).
 Notably, Ktsanes did not raise this sub-section as a basis for excluding the settlement payment from his income.

-Under I.R.C. § 104(a)(3), amounts received through accident or health insurance for personal injuries or sickness are excludable from gross income.
+Under section 104(a)(3), amounts received through accident or health insurance for personal injuries or sickness are excludable from gross income.
 The key qualifier, of course, is that the premiums for the insurance must not have been paid by the insured's employer as a tax-free benefit to the insured.
-Ktsanes's long-term disability premiums were paid by his employer, and were not included in his income.
-Thus, he clearly did not qualify for taxfree treatment under § 104(a)(3).
+Ktsanes's long-term disability premiums were paid by his employer and were not included in his income.
+Thus, he clearly did not qualify for tax-free treatment under section 104(a)(3).
 Had his insurance claim been paid without dispute, it would presumably have been taxable.

 Read in this light, Ktsanes is much more easily reconciled with the other authorities on bad faith litigation.
 The Tax Court may have been preventing insurance payments that were income from being made tax-exempt merely because the insurance company only agreed to pay the insurance claim after litigation.

 Another case decided shortly after the 2009 letter ruling is more troubling.
 In Watts v.
-Comm'r,8 the taxpayer sued her automobile insurer claiming breach of contract after she sustained physical injuries in a collision with an uninsured motorist.
+Comm'r, the taxpayer sued her automobile insurer claiming breach of contract after she sustained physical injuries in a collision with an uninsured motorist.
 The parties settled for an amount in excess of Watts's \$50,000 policy limit.
-Watts excluded the settlement under I.R.C. § 104(a)(2).

-The IRS disallowed the exclusion, asserting that the breach-of-contract action was not based on tort or tort-type rights.
-Of course, that requirement (from the Schleier case)9 is now obsolete.
-Showing a bit of prescience, the taxpayer and the government agreed that the settlement should be analyzed under I.R.C. § 104(a)(2).
+Watts excluded the settlement under section 104(a)(2), but the IRS disallowed the exclusion, asserting that the breach-of-contract action was not based on tort or tort-type rights.
+(Of course, that requirement originating in the Schleier case is now obsolete.)
+Showing a bit of prescience, the taxpayer and the government nonetheless agreed that the settlement should be analyzed under section 104(a)(2).

-But the Tax Court took a dim view: The parties apparently believe that the interposing of a lawsuit between the insured and the insurer in this case causes the payment petitioner received from State Farm to constitute "damages" that may be excluded from income only by satisfying the requirements of [IRC § 104(a)(2)].
-We disagree.10
+The Tax Court took a dim view.

+The parties apparently believe that the interposing of a lawsuit between the insured and the insurer in this case causes the payment petitioner received from State Farm to constitute "damages" that may be excluded from income only by satisfying the requirements of [IRC § 104(a)(2)].
+We disagree.

-Instead, the Tax Court analyzed the settlement payment under the authorities of I.R.C. § 104(a)(3), concerning amounts received "through" accident or health insurance "for" personal injuries or sickness.
-The Tax Court concluded that the settlement payment could be excluded under I.R.C. § 104(a) (3) up to the policy limits, and were taxable interest or other taxable income to the extent the settlement payment exceeded Watts's \$50,000 policy limit.
+Instead, the Tax Court analyzed the settlement payment under section 104(a)(3) concerning amounts received "through" accident or health insurance "for" personal injuries or sickness.
+The Tax Court concluded that the settlement payment could be excluded under that section up to the policy limits but was taxable interest or other taxable income to the extent the settlement payment exceeded Watts's \$50,000 policy limit.